culpinnis/zeppelin-blog/Readme.md

 The default configuration will build a snapshot of Zeppelin 0.11.0.

 # Manual execution
-If you want to build all images by youself, you can follow this instructions in this part of the Readme.
+If you want to build all images by yourself, you can follow the instructions in this part of the Readme.

 ## Zeppelin Distribution